aoloe/scribus-manual-tasks/NOTES.md

 You should define it in a new style that you will apply to the paragraph before the one where you want to see the top line.
 If you want a bottom line, you will add it on the following line.

+## Images

+### Centering images

+There is one thing Scribus can't do: aligning images inside of a frame.

+But what it can do is:

+- Make the frame the same size/shape as the image: `Right-click > Adjust Frame to Image`.
+- Align the image frame relative to other frames or against the Page by using `Windows > Align & Distribute` palette.

 ## Pages

 ### Définition fond de page